gnapoles/lstcn/README.md

 ### Training and cross-validation

-First create a LSTCN object specifying the number of features and the number of steps to predict ahead:
+First create an LSTCN object specifying the number of features and the number of steps to predict ahead:

 ```python
 model = LSTCN(n_features, n_steps)
 ```

+Optionally, you can also specify in the number of STCN blocks in the network, the activation function, the regression solver and the regularization penalization parameter.
+For more details check the documentation of the LSTCN class.

 For training a LSTCN model simply call the fit method: